platformsh/platformsh-docs/src/configuration/services/headless-chrome.md

 ### Generating PDFs

 You can also create a `pdfs.js` that includes an async function that will generate a PDF of a given URL.
-In this case, the PDF is saved to the predefined writable mount `pdfs/` and the generated file will include all background images on the site (`printBackground: true`).
-You can find more of the options available in `page.pdf()` in the [Puppeteer documentation](https://pptr.dev/#?product=Puppeteer&version=v1.17.0&show=api-pagepdfoptions).

 ```
 const puppeteer = require('puppeteer');